How to apply

 Application deadline - April 1

-All applicants to the CLS program must include the following supporting documentation to their college application.
+All applicants to the CLS program must include the following supporting documentation with their college application.
 Completion of the prerequisites with the minimum requirements does not guarantee admission to the professional program.
 Incomplete applications will not be considered for admission.

 - Completed Online College/Program Application